IndiGo's sequential Q3FY21 net loss narrows to Rs 620 cr

-New Delhi, Jan 28 (IANS) Airline major IndiGo's net loss narrowed during the third quarter of FY21 on a sequential basis.
+New Delhi: Airline major IndiGo's net loss narrowed during the third quarter of FY21 on a sequential basis.

 Accordingly, InterGlobe Aviation, which runs the airline, reported a quarterly net loss of Rs 620.1 crore from a net loss of Rs 1,194.8 crore posted during the second quarter of 2020-21.